-World Health Organization (WHO) offered a definition of health in 1948, as "a state of complete physical, mental and social well-being and not merely the absence of disease or imfirmity."
-This definition of health has been receiving attention as it seems obsolete in this 21st century due to the emergence of chronic diseases in the aging populations.
+The World Health Organization (WHO) defined health, in 1948, as "a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity."
+This definition of health has been receiving attention, as it seems obsolete in the 21st century, due to the emergence of chronic diseases in the aging populations.
 Nowadays, with the increasing number of risk factor exposures and the application of early screening methods, it is difficult to achieve "health" [1].
-Chronic conditions currently account for three-quarter of health expenditure worlwide [2].
-This concept of health leads us to what extend we practice health, including adoption of the most suitable health delivery system and financing.
+Chronic conditions currently account for three-quarter of the health expenditure worldwide [2].
+This concept of health leads us to what extent we practice healthcare, including the adoption of the most suitable health delivery system and financing.
 The current definition also guides us on how we measure outcomes of medical interventions.

-Based on the definition by WHO, there are three aspects of health to consider: physical, mental and social health.
+Based on the definition by the WHO, there are three aspects of health to consider: physical, mental and social health.
 Health in physical domain reflects the ability of individuals to maintain physiological homeostasis through changing conditions, or "allostasis".
-Illness is resulted from unsuccessful physiological coping mechanism toward harmful circumstances.
+Illness results from unsuccessful physiological coping mechanism during harmful circumstances.
 The mental domain states the sense of coherence to adapt and manage ourselves to improve subjective well-being.
-Finally, individual capacity to manage life is included in the domain of social health, where interaction with other living objects and environtment takes place [1].
+Finally, an individual's capacity to manage life is included in the domain of social health, where interaction with other living objects and environments take place [1].
 All of these three domains of health determine how we measure health outcomes.
-Recent advances in health research bring us to the ever-changing-new evidence-based medicine.
-The best evidence from meta-analysis or systematic reviews are based on well-conducted clinical trials.
-These evidence should direct us to not only one dimension of health; indeed, all aspects should be considered in practice.
+Recent advances in health research bring us to the ever-changing new evidence-based medicine.
+The best evidence from meta-analysis or systematic reviews is based on well-conducted clinical trials.
+The evidence should direct us to not just one dimension of health; indeed, but all aspects should be

+Received 01/24/2017 Review began 01/27/2017 Review ended 02/22/2017 Published 03/02/2017 considered in practice.
 A therapy may prolong survival rate but sacrifice functional status whereas another has slightly lower survival rate but improves functional status significantly.
 Physicians should consider all of these physical, mental, and social domains when deciding the best intervention.